Najaf/Najaf/README.md

-# Najaf Ali

-## I’m a senior technologist currently available for Freelance/Consulting engagements.
+**I’m a senior technologist currently available for Freelance/Consulting engagements.**

 I have fifteen years of experience working to create web application software.
 Read on to find out more about my skills/experiences.